Ukrainian Greeks: Greek Civil War refugees (1946–1949)

+Modern times

+Independent Ukraine

 By the 2001 census 91,500 Greeks remained, the vast majority of whom (77,000) still lived in the Donetsk Oblast.
 Higher estimates such as 160,000 were reported previously, the fall being explained by assimilation forced by the Soviet government.
 Other small populations of Greeks are in Odesa and other major cities.

 Russo-Ukrainian War (2014–present)

-In the prelude to the 2022 Russian invasion of Ukraine, the Greek foreign ministry released a statement claiming that three soldiers of the Ukrainian Army "murdered" two diaspora Greeks and injured two others in the village of Granitna in Eastern Ukraine over "a trivial matter".
+In the prelude to the 2022 Russian invasion of Ukraine, the Greek foreign ministry released a statement claiming that three soldiers of the Ukrainian Army "murdered" two diaspora Greeks and injured two others in the village of Hranitne in Eastern Ukraine over "a trivial matter".
 Following the 2022 Russian invasion of Ukraine, ten diaspora Greeks were killed by Russian airstrikes near the city of Mariupol.
 In the village of Sartana, outside Mariupol, two diaspora Greeks were killed by Russian airstrikes.
 The Russian diplomatic mission in Athens published propagandistic material, according to which during the Siege of Mariupol, alleged Greek expatriates from Mariupol claimed that Ukrainian soldiers were trying to prevent them from leaving the besieged city.
 One Greek expatriate was reported by AFP to have perished in eastern Ukraine, with Greece condemning the Russian attack on Ukraine.
 Following the Mariupol hospital airstrike, Greek Prime Minister Kyriakos Mitsotakis tweeted on 18 March 2022 that "Greece is ready to rebuild the maternity hospital in Mariupol, the center of the Greek minority in Ukraine, a city dear to our hearts and symbol of the barbarity of the war".